-As part of the third year Arts and Festivals Management BA (Hons) degree, students have the opportunity to partake in an Events Management module.
+As part of the third year Arts and Festivals Management BA (Hons) degree, students have the opportunity to partake in an Event and Festivals Management module.
 It is these students that participate in the running of the Cultural Exchanges festival, De Montfort University’s unique student-run festival!

 Approximately 10 students are picked after a rigorous interview process, to put together three teams:

 They take on all aspects of the set-up and running of the week long event.
 In the early stages their tasks range from:

 - Putting together the programme

 - Overseeing health and safety and technical requirements

 During the event, the teams are expected to:

 - Conduct interviews